Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-firefox/torff-android.rst

     :width: 50%
     :alt: Firefox whitelist onions screenshot

+8. Optional but recommended: search for ``network.http.referer.hideOnionsSource`` and set the value to ``true``.

-8. Restart Firefox, and you're all set!
+9. Restart Firefox, and you're all set!
 You should now be able to navigate to `.onion` URLs in Firefox.
 This means you can bookmark Cups Messenger, or other Embassy ``.onion`` addresses, as well as use the :ref:`Bitwarden<vaultwarden>` browser extension.